36 Basal Ganglia

 The direct pathway begins in the striatum, which sends inhibitory projections to the internal segment of the globus pallidus (GPi).
 The GPi then sends inhibitory output to the thalamus.

 Illustration of direct pathway within the basal ganglia.
-Details in caption and text.

 Figure 36.6.
 The direct pathway in the basal ganglia consists of excitatory input from the cortex via glutamate action or substantia nigra via dopamine action that synapses on inhibitory neurons in the striatum.
 The striatal neurons project to the internal segment of the globus pallidus (GPi).
 The GPi then sends inhibitory output to the thalamus.
 ‘Basal Ganglia Direct Pathway’ by Casey Henley is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.

 Illustration of direct pathway within the basal ganglia.
-Details in caption.

 Figure 36.7.
 The cortex sends glutamate projections to the striatum.
 The substantia nigra sends dopamine projections to the striatum, which are excitatory, acting on D1 receptors in the neurons involved in the direct pathway.
 The striatum sends GABA projections to the internal segment of the globus pallidus (GPi).
 The GPi sends GABA projections to the thalamus.
 The thalamus sends glutamate projections to the cortex.
 ‘Basal Ganglia Direct Pathway – Text’ by Casey Henley is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.